DCIM Software and CMDB: Why You Should Consider Integration

 - Improved data accuracy.
 CMDB integration with DCIM software creates a single source of truth for your data, so users of either system will not need to worry about whether the data they are using is the most accurate and up to date or if there’s another version of the same data in a different system.

 - Increased productivity.
-When DCIM software is integrated with a CMDB, information entered in one system can be pushed automatically to the other.
+When DCIM software is integrated with a CMDB, data center automation is enabled as information entered in one system can be pushed automatically to the other.
 Since data does not have to be entered into multiple systems, data center teams will not be wasting their time updating one database after the other or cross-checking the data against other information sources.

 - Complete access to all data center data.
 Integrating data center management software and CMDB breaks down information silos so data center teams no longer have access to an incomplete picture of the data available to them.
 Once they have all the data, they can leverage data center business intelligence and analytics tools built in to the DCIM software to derive insights and make data-driven decisions.